soundmind07/Udemy_Courses_Analysis/README.md

 # Udemy_Courses_Analysis

-This dataset contains all the data for courses for all subjects we have analysed this data set using python library and drawn some insights.
+This dataset contains all the data for courses for all subjects we have analysed this data set using python library and drawn some insight.

 Insights drawn:-